christinolb/christinolb/README.md

 - 👋 Hi, I’m @christinolb
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on any Data Science projects
 - 📫 How to reach me christinobarbosa09@gmail.com

 <!---